 Rattlesnake bites

 The data presented in the graph are from Walther et al. (2009)2.
-Compared to the number 4,000 to 6,000 envenomations it can be concluded that about one in five venomous snakebites in the US are from rattlesnakes.
+Compared to the total number of envenemations, it can be concluded that about one in five venomous snakebites in the US are from rattlesnakes.

 A study by Sotelo (2008)4 listed the sign and symptoms of rattlesnake bites in a group of children.
 The data from that study are presented here.